UX/UI design of a mobile app from scratch for a transportation agency to display the real-time bus schedule to the bus riders.

 The city currently lists the expected bus schedule on their website and posts it at each bus stop, but due to expansion, numerous bus routes have been recently added.
 Many of those routes stop at the same bus stop.
 The city has developed a way to know how far away each bus is from a stop, but How Might We share that information with riders?

-My role in this project is to design a mobile app from scratch for the agency to display the real time bus schedule to the bus riders.
+My role in this project is the sole UX/UI Designer to design a mobile app from scratch for the agency to display the real time bus schedule to the bus riders.

 My responsibilities included user research, designing user flows, visual design, prototyping, user testing, incorporating user feedback into design iterations, and quality assurance.